fracpete/python-weka-wrapper3/doc/source/install.rst

    $ sudo apt-get install default-jdk

-Finally, you can use ``pip`` to install the Python packages that are not available in the repositories:
+Finally, you can use ``pip3`` to install the Python packages that are not available in the repositories:

 .. code-block:: bash

-   $ sudo pip install javabridge
+   $ sudo pip3 install javabridge
-   $ sudo pip install python-weka-wrapper
+   $ sudo pip3 install python-weka-wrapper3

 Debian